openharmony/docs/en/application-dev/reference/apis/js-apis-hitracemeter.md

 ## hiTraceMeter.startTrace

-startTrace(name: string, taskId: number, expectedTime?: number): void
+startTrace(name: string, taskId: number): void

-Starts a trace task. **expectedTime** is an optional parameter, which specifies the expected duration of the trace.
+Starts a trace taske.

 If multiple trace tasks with the same name need to be performed at the same time or a trace task needs to be performed multiple times concurrently, different task IDs must be specified in **startTrace**.